 Rock Island, Illinois, June 2016

-We arrived O'Hare in Chicago and headed west on Interstate 88 to the Mississippi and arrived at the Holiday Inn in Rock Island.
+We arrived O'Hare in Chicago and headed west on Interstate 88 to the Mississippi.
+Then we arrived the Holiday Inn in Rock Island.
 We were all excited - well, until a thunder shower drowned our visions of the perfect holiday.
 But next morning the sky was blue...

 We stopped in Buffalo at a bank to secure our funding.
 Or put it simple: We needed some cash in US Dollars.
 With sufficient funding, we went south along the Mississippi river.
-We had rented a car, a Chevy, in Chicago.
+We had rented a car, a Chevy.
 Great car for cruising.

 Nauvoo, Illinois, June 2016